dadou001/LaRuche/README.md

 Use
 -----
-For the end user, just download the contents of the repository and double-click on the "index.html" file.
+For the end user :
+ - download the contents of the distribution/laruche directory or download and uncompress the laruche.tar.gz file
+ - inside the laruche directory, double-click on the "index.html" file, this should bring the editor in standalone mode

 Integration into WIMS
 --------------------------